jalizadeh/ExtendedLibrarySystem/README.md

-# LibrarySystem
+# ExtendedLibrarySystem
-A very simple and class based library app
-You can start by loading "savedlib" in root# ExtendedLibrarySystem
+It will support VIS(video/image/sound)